fwkz/riposte/README.md

 @repl.command("hello")
 def hello():
-    repl.print("Is it me you looking for?")
+    repl.print("Is it me you're looking for?")

 repl.run()
 ```